-Two areas in Wales have achieved International Dark Sky Reserve status, the Brecon Beacons – one of the first five areas to gain Dark Sky Reserve status in the world – and Snowdonia National Park, while the smaller Elan Valley Estate in Mid Wales holds Dark Sky Park status.
+Two areas in Wales have achieved International Dark Sky Reserve status, the Bannau Brycheiniog (Brecon Beacons) – one of the first five areas to gain Dark Sky Reserve status in the world – and Eryri (Snowdonia) National Park, while the smaller Elan Valley Estate in Mid Wales holds Dark Sky Park status.

 Visitors to Wales keen to marvel at the heavens can simply wrap up warm and head to one of these spots (or a multitude of other dark sky destinations in Wales) after dark to take in the spectacular celestial show happening overhead.

-However, those looking for a little bit of guidance might consider embarking on a guided stargazing session, such as the ones run by Dark Sky Wales or Dark Sky Telescope Hire in the Brecon Beacons, or joining one of the regular events hosted by local astronomy clubs, such as the viewing nights run by North Wales Astronomy Society at Colwyn Bay or those organised by Cardiff Astronomical Society at Dyffryn Gardens in the Vale of Glamorgan.
+However, those looking for a little bit of guidance might consider embarking on a guided stargazing session, such as the ones run by Dark Sky Wales or Dark Sky Telescope Hire in the Bannau Brycheiniog (Brecon Beacons), or joining one of the regular events hosted by local astronomy clubs, such as the viewing nights run by Cardiff Astronomical Society at Dyffryn Gardens in the Vale of Glamorgan.